 Zsolnay by Gabriella Törzsök Red Gold Eosin Crackle Baluster Vase | 1950s - 60s, Hungarian

-THE ITEM Presenting a beautifully executed piece of Mid Century Modernist influence by Zsolnay.
+Presenting a beautifully executed piece of Mid Century Modernist influence by Zsolnay.

 Zsolnay are renowned for their Eosin glaze and designer Gabriella Törzsök combined this glaze with a technique which created the textured 'cracked panel' or 'reptile skin' decor and is referenced in the book 'Zsolnay Collecting a Culture.' by Federico Santi, John Gacher.